 It is incomplete

 The more I’ve grown my knowledge the more I’ve realised that everything we do is closely intertwined.
-For example, our management theory is constrained by our language.
+For example, our approach to work is constrained by our language.
 The way we act has profound effects on others.
 The way we speak says a lot about ourselves – and hence how others treat us.
-The systems we build and improve will determine behaviours.
+The systems we build will determine behaviours.
 The light in our office is making people sick and weak.
 It’s all connected.

-And my knowledge is always incomplete.
-And just because I have not found evidence of something yet, doesn’t mean it doesn’t exist – learning opens my mind – it’s helped me become more tolerant, less opinionated (slightly 🙂 ) and it’s helped me to wonder “why” rather than make assumptions.
+My knowledge is always incomplete.
+Just because I have not found evidence of something yet, doesn’t mean it doesn’t exist.
+Learning opens my mind – it’s helped me become more tolerant, less opinionated (slightly 🙂 ) and it’s helped me to wonder “why” rather than make assumptions.

 But that’s why I need to keep learning – I guess the point is – we’re never done with a subject.